ch-stark/gitops-rbac-example/blog.md

 Kyverno Multitenancy-PolicySet

 Kyverno-Checks

-Check 1:  Wrong namespace when creating ApplicationSets:
+Check 1:  Wrong namespace when creating ApplicationSets

-Create Cluster with wrong naming
+Create Cluster with from namespace-name